cafebazaar/BazaarPay/README.md

 you [generated before](#requirements).
 But there are also other optional parameters that you can configure to your needs:

-* `phoneNumber` - the default phone number to pre-fill the login screen's input field.
-It uses a null value by default, resulting in no pre-filled input.
+* `phoneNumber` - pre-fills the input field of the login screen with this number.
-* `isInDarkMode` - enables Dark Mode for the UI elements of the payment flow, which are in Light Mode by default.
+* `isInDarkMode` - enables Dark Mode for the UI elements of the payment flow.

 ### 3. Commit Checkout Token